 What to Look for in a Workout Buddy

 Starting a fitness program is easy.
-All you have to do is make a decision to begin exercising.
+All you have to do is decide to begin exercising.
 The tough part is showing up for the workouts.
 If you want to get in shape, but have trouble rolling off the couch, think about getting a workout partner.

 There are lots of advantages.

 You're less likely to get sucked into a mindless TV show when you have a training buddy waiting for you at the gym.
 Plus, workouts tend to go quicker when you have a friend to pass the time with.
-Here are a few of the things you should look for before you make a commitment.
+Here are a few of the things you should look for before you commit.

 Look for someone with a schedule that matches up to yours.
 If you like working out in the morning, don't start exercising at night for the sake of a partner.
 Pick someone who keeps a similar schedule and is available at the same time.